Redocly/redocly-cli/.changeset/slimy-planes-deliver.md

 "@redocly/cli": patch
 ---

 Fixed resolving $refs.
-Previously it was failing resolve file names that contain the hash symbol.
+Previously, it was failing to correctly resolve file names that contain the hash symbol.